thosgood/this-weeks-finds/markdown/101-151/week132.md

 By now it's clear that higher-dimensional algebra is useful in physics: examples include Feynman diagrams and the spin networks of Penrose.
-The theory of n-categories is beginning to provide a systematic language for all these techniques.
+The theory of $n$-categories is beginning to provide a systematic language for all these techniques.
 So it's worth re-evaluating Peirce's work and seeing how it fits into the picture.
 And this is what the papers by Brady and Trimble do!